Tracey Thorn

 Tracey Thorn (born 26 September 1962) is an English singer, songwriter, and author.
 She is best known as a member of the duo Everything but the Girl, active from 1982 to 2000, and again from 2022.
 She was in the band Marine Girls from 1980 to 1983.
-She has, at several junctions of her career, recorded and released albums as a solo artist, and has also written books, essays and columns.
+She has, at several junctures of her career, recorded and released albums as a solo artist, and has also written books, essays and columns.

 Early life

 The youngest of three children, Thorn was born in Brookmans Park, Hertfordshire.
 She grew up in nearby Hatfield and studied English at the University of Hull, where she graduated in 1984 with First Class Honours.
 She later took an MA degree at Birkbeck, University of London.

 Music career

 Stern Bops (1979–1980)

 Thorn began her musical career in the punk-pop hybrid group Stern Bops playing guitar and providing some vocal backing.

 Marine Girls (1980–1983)

 Thorn then formed Marine Girls as primary songwriter, playing guitar and sharing vocals.
 The band released two albums (Beach Party in 1981 and Lazy Ways in 1983) and three singles.
 The group disbanded in 1983.